Cape Kogane 黄金崎

-Formed by volcanic activity, Koganezaki translates as the golden cape
+Formed by volcanic activity, Koganezaki (or Cape Kogane) translates as the golden cape

-Izu is full of gorgeous views and rugged scenery, and during the day Koganezaki is no different: reefs and islands coloring the ocean, jutting rocks and windswept pine trees.
-But at sunset Koganezaki steals the show.
+Izu is full of gorgeous views and rugged scenery, and during the day Cape Kogane is no different: reefs and islands coloring the ocean, jutting rocks and windswept pine trees.
+But at sunset Cape Kogane steals the show.
 When the setting sun dips low, and its rays turn red, the volcanic cliffs turn a vivid gold.

 In Yukio Mishima's novel "Beastly Entanglements," he poetically describes the breathtaking quality of the view, indelibly marking the scene into Japanese literature.
-As he did with other locations around Japan, such is Kamishima in the Ise Bay, Mishima's spell has turned Koganezaki into a romantic spot for couples and literary pilgrims alike.
+As he did with other locations around Japan, such as Kamishima in Ise Bay, Mishima's spell has turned Cape Kogane into a romantic spot for couples and literary pilgrims alike.